-Mr. BEN BERNANKE (Chairman, Federal Reserve): Indeed, the U.S. economy expanded at about a four percent annual rate during the second half of last year.
+BEN BERNANKE: Indeed, the U.S. economy expanded at about a four percent annual rate during the second half of last year.

 ZARROLI: But Bernanke said the rebound was due in part to what economists call an inventory correction.
 Businesses that let their supply of products dwindle during the downturn are now restocking their shelves.
 If the rebound is really to last, Bernanke said, consumers will have to start buying more.

-Mr. BERNANKE: A sustained recovery will depend on continued growth in private- sector final demand for goods and services.
+BERNANKE: A sustained recovery will depend on continued growth in private- sector final demand for goods and services.

-Mr. MARK VITNER (Chief Economist, Wells Fargo): He seems to be fairly upbeat about what were seeing in the manufacturing sector, even noting that the manufacturing sector is leading the economic recovery, but a little more downbeat about other parts of the economy, still acknowledging big problems in commercial real estate and ongoing struggles in the housing industry.
+MARK VITNER: He seems to be fairly upbeat about what we're seeing in the manufacturing sector, even noting that the manufacturing sector is leading the economic recovery, but a little more downbeat about other parts of the economy, still acknowledging big problems in commercial real estate and ongoing struggles in the housing industry.

 ZARROLI: Bernanke spoke at length about the Fed's efforts to unwind some of the extraordinary measures that it's taken to prop up the economy.
 Since last year, for instance, the Fed has been buying up mortgage-backed securities as a way of pumping money into the housing market.
 It will stop doing so next month.
 That's raised concern in some quarters that mortgage rates could rise, but it hasn't happened so far.
 Bernanke said the Fed would be watching the situation carefully, but he suggested that the impact of the unwinding will probably be mild.